 7. Use LinkedIn Automation Tools that Support Group Sharing Functionality

 Joining LinkedIn Groups helps you grow your followers and network, but what about sharing content consistently to Groups?
-You can do this manually with the LinkedIn Share button, you can automate shares through Hootsuite (above) or you can check out new tools like Oktopost and SocialMotus which both will give you the ability to queue up content to share with LinkedIn Groups.
+You can do this manually with the LinkedIn Share button.
+You can automate shares through Hootsuite (above).
+Or you can check out tools like Oktopost and SocialMotus which let you queue up content to share with LinkedIn Groups.
 Oktopost generally does a better job of posting images.

 8. Use a 3rd Party App Connector